 Figure 63: This dialog box will display the PWI and the predicted PWI for the Verification Profile.

 Alternatively, if the Profile is out of spec, the dialog box shown below will appear stating that the PWI is too high.
-See Figure 64.

 If you choose to continue running Virtual Profiling, you will receive WARNING #2, “The last profile was out of spec”.
 In this situation, you need to run profiles until an in-spec profile is achieved before the software will allow you to continue Virtual Profiling.